Momal Rano: Story

-The king of Amarkot, Hameer Soomoro, along with his ministers Rano Mahendhra, Seenharro Dhamachanni and Daunro Bhatyanni, used to go hunting to the farthest areas of Amarkot, sometimes even crossing the boundaries of their territory during their adventures.
+The king of Amarkot, Hamir Soomro, along with his ministers Rano Maindharo, the Chief of the Sodhas, Shinhrro from Dammach tribe and Daunr from Bhatti tribe, used to go hunting to the farthest areas of Amarkot, sometimes even crossing the boundaries of their territory during their adventures.
 On one such hunting excursion, these four men encountered a young man in the middle of nowhere.

 Keeping their identities hidden, they engaged the young man who told them the peculiar story of how he ended up where he was and what had happened to him in the preceding days.

 He was a prince from a kingdom near Kashmir.
 He had heard the legends of Momal; an enchanting beauty whose charm and grace were unmatched.
 Inspired and enticed, he set out to pursue her.
 Upon arriving at her palace, he was not only overwhelmed by her enchanting beauty, but by her charm and intelligence as well.
 He was determined to win her hand and agreed to partake of a series of trials and puzzles.
 However, Momal and her sisters along with their entourage of handmaids played tricks on him and falling victim to their schemes and unsolvable puzzles, he not only lost everything he had, but almost lost his life.
 He could do nothing but run to save himself.

+Moomal was one of the nine daughters of a Raja named Nanda, who was the ruler of Mathelo.

-The prince’s story intrigued the hunting party.
+The prince's story intrigued the hunting party.
 They gathered as much information as they could about Momal and her whereabouts and decided to head out on this adventure.

 The place where Momal lived was near Lodhruva, north-east of Amarkot.
 She lived with seven (some experts say nine) sisters, the most famous of them being Somal and Natir, (some consider her to be Momal's handmaid and confidant rather than sister) in a palace called Kak Mahal.
 It was a magical palace with labyrinths, puzzles, illusions and much more.

-Just as the prince foretold, the would-be suitors would have to undergo several trials, and reach the palace sanctuary unharmed to become Momal’s lover.
+Just as the prince foretold, the would-be suitors would have to undergo several trials, and reach the palace sanctuary unharmed to become Momal's lover.
 Historically, everyone who encountered her entourage was robbed of everything, with some even losing their lives.
 Some were lucky like the prince and made it out with nothing but their lives.

 Momal was indeed a legendary beauty.
 Somal was famous for intelligence and Natir was an unmatched strategist.
 They worked together to enchant the suitors and overpower them, making their task of reaching the inner sanctuary anything but impossible.